Skip to main content

 Evals

-Evals are functions, declared in .prompt.mdx files, that automatically grade the outputs of your prompts.
+Evals are functions you register on your AgentMark client and reference by name from a prompt’s test_settings.evals; they automatically grade the outputs of your prompts.
 Run them locally via the CLI or SDK, or in AgentMark Cloud.
 Use evals to catch quality regressions before deploying to production.
 Learn more about Evals.

 Sessions

 Sessions group related traces to represent multi-turn conversations or workflows.
-For example, a chat conversation with multiple back-and-forth exchanges is tracked as a single session containing multiple traces.
+For example, AgentMark tracks a chat conversation with multiple back-and-forth exchanges as a single session containing multiple traces.
 Learn more about Sessions.

 Alerts

-Alerts notify you when important thresholds are crossed in your application.
+Alerts notify you when your application crosses important thresholds.
 Configure alerts for cost limits, latency spikes, error rates, and quality metrics to catch issues before they impact users.
 Learn more about Alerts.

 Annotations